Jonathan Miller has been executive director of Homelands Productions since 2006. As a freelance journalist, he has reported from

 Monthly, Harper's, New York Times Magazine, Los Angeles Times Magazine,

-Audubon, Mother Jones, and Condé Nast Traveler, and have been
+Audubon, Mother Jones, and Condé Nast Traveler, and his radio reports been

 Echo In My Blood (1999); Gaviotas: